FancyPixel/js_challenge/README.md

 	js_challenge_<first-name>-<last-name>

-[Github](https://github.com) allows private repositories for free, you only need to grant us access to it afterwards.
+[Github](https://github.com) allows private repositories for free, you only need to grant us access to it afterward.
 Please, use these accounts: [tommasoberlose](https://github.com/tommasoberlose), [andreamazz](https://github.com/andreamazz), [madAle](https://github.com/madAle), [micheletedeschi](https://github.com/micheletedeschi).

 Commit your work as you progress, we look at the commit history as well